google/wireit/README.md

   }
 }
 ```

+Notes:

+- In order to be cached, both a `files` array _and_ an `output` array must be
+  defined.
+See [incremental build](#incremental-build) for details about the
+  `files` array.

+- If a script doesn't have a `output` list defined at all, then it will never be
+  cached, because Wireit doesn't know which files to save to the cache.
+To tell
+  Wireit it is safe to store a cache entry even when there are no output files,
+  set `output` to an empty array (`output: []`).
+An empty `output` array is
+  especially useful for tests.

+## Cleaning output

+Wireit can automatically delete output files from previous runs before executing
+a script.
+This is helpful for ensuring that every build is clean and free from
+outdated files created in previous runs from source files that have since been
+removed.

+To enable output cleaning, configure the output files for each script by
+specifying the `wireit.<script>.output` array (see [caching](#caching) for
+example).

 To disable this behavior, set `<script>.clean` to `false`.
 You should only
 disable cleaning if you are certain that the script itself already takes care of